Berry Family Fellow (2019-2021)

 pullman, WA 99164

-Anne Marie Guerrettaz pioneers research in two general areas of educational linguistics.
-Dr. Guerrettaz investigates language teaching materials (e.g. textbooks and teacher created materials) and the ways that these are deployed in classroom interactions by teachers and learners.
-Her other major area of study is Indigenous language planning and bilingual education, including Yucatec Maya language teaching and revitalization in southeastern Mexico.
+Anne Marie Guerrettaz has pioneered educational linguistics research in two primary areas: 1) language teaching materials (e.g. textbooks, high-tech resources, teacher created materials, etc.) and the ways that these are used by and affect language teachers and learners in the classroom; and 2) Indigenous language revitalization and education, including Yucatec Maya teaching and language planning in southeastern Mexico.

 - Guerrettaz, A. M., & Zahler, T. (2017).
 Black Lives Matter in TESOL: De-silencing race in a second language academic literacy course.
 TESOL Quarterly, 51, 193–207.

-Dr. Guerrettaz was a language teacher—of ELL (ESL), Spanish, and French—for ten years before beginning her appointment at Washington State University.
-Her teaching experiences and interests at the graduate and undergraduate levels also include diverse areas of applied linguistics, including language pedagogy, classroom discourse, and language politics.
+- A lifelong teacher: Dr. Guerrettaz was a classroom language teacher—of ELL (ESL), Spanish, and French—for ten years before beginning her appointment at Washington State University.

 - Guerrettaz, A. M., Grandon, M., Berwick, A., Lee, S., Mathieu, C., Murray, A. & Pourhaji, M. (2018).
 Open letter from MUSE International.
 Folio, 18, 6.
 Retrieved from https://www.matsda.org/folio-issues.html